alohamask/alohamask.org/alohamask.org/content/instructions/sewing/olson/index.md

 Before you start:

 - Make sure your sewing machine is setup with correct tension.
-- If you are pinning the pieces together, pin them at the seam allowance otherwise you might ruin the mask.
 - Please sanitize any work surfaces before assembly of any mask kits.
 - Please wear a mask while assembling kits; you may use the first mask in your kit for this purpose.
 - Please let us know if any clarification is needed, if you are having trouble so is someone else.
 That means our instructions need work.
 - Please maintain social distancing of 6 feet or greater at all times.
 - Please return all assembled masks to the bag the materials came in.
+If you wore the first mask for kit assembly, keep it. **Don't return any mask you wore**.
 - After you have finished sewing all the masks in your kit, please contact the Volunteer Coordinator via either email or text message, who will then arrange for the kits to be picked up by a Delivery Volunteer.
 - Please coordinate with the Delivery Volunteer to leave the kits in a safe place for them after you have verified they are outside to pick it up; please keep the completed masks indoors until they arrive to pick it up.
 - Please wash your hands before and after handling any boxes or materials; all goods will be provided to you in initially sanitary bags,and want to do our best to keep things as close to sterile as possible in the sewing environments.
 - __If at ANY point you are feeling ill or sick, please cease work and contact the Volunteer Coordinator ASAP.__
-- Seam Allowance - 1/4 inch (6.4mm)
+- Seam Allowance : 1/4 inch (6.4mm)
-- Stitch Length - 10-12 stitches per inch (~2.5mm)
+- Stitch Length : 10-12 stitches per inch (~2.5mm)
+- Thread : all purpose any color

 There are three main pieces to the Olson mask.
 We will refer to them as shown in the picture below: